-In judging your project's fit for NEH, review the list of recent awards.
-You can find a list of recent awards made by Media Projects: Development Grants here, and list of recent awards made by Media Projects: Production Grants here.
+In judging your project's fit for NEH, review the list of recent awards: Media Projects: Development Grants and Media Projects: Production Grants.

 Once you have determined that your project is a good fit for Media Projects, convince us that your project will develop into a great film or audio program.
 NEH wants to fund engaging, creative projects that people will enjoy.